ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The RendezvousDone<> event occurs when a connection is established with the RemoteEndpoint.
-For connection-oriented transports, this occurs when the transport-layer connection is established; for connectionless transports, it occurs when the first Content is received from the RemoteEndpoint.
+For connection-oriented transports, this occurs when the transport-layer connection is established; for connectionless transports, it occurs when the first Message is received from the RemoteEndpoint.
 The resulting Connection is contained within the RendezvousDone<> event, and is ready to use as soon as it is passed to the application via the event.

-Preconnection -> RendezvousError&lt;contentRef, error>
+Preconnection -> RendezvousError&lt;msgRef, error>

 An RendezvousError occurs either when the Preconnection cannot be fulfilled for listening,